-Automatic deploys Enables a chosen branch to be automatically deployed to this app.
-Enable automatic deploys from GitHub Every push to the branch you specify here will deploy a new version of branch is always in a deployable state and any tests have passed befor Choose a branch to deploy If master \diamond Wait for CI to pass before deploy Only enable this option if you have a Continuous Integration service of Enable Automatic Deploys re you push.
+Automatic deploys Enable automatic deploys from GitHub Enables a chosen branch to be automatically deployed to this app.
+Every push to the branch you specify here will deploy a new version of this app.
+Deploys happen automatically : be sure that this branch is always in a deployable state and any tests have passed before you push.
 Learn more .
-Figure 16
+Choose a branch to deploy ŷ master ≎ Wait for CI to pass before deploy Only enable this option if you have a Continuous Integration service configured on your repo.
+Enable Automatic Deploys